 What Teachable is Missing (so far)

 Teachable is a very solid, straightforward platform for online course creators who want to get up and running quickly with professional-looking, user-friendly courses.
-But, like any platform, there areas where it may fall short for some course producers.
-These include:
+But, like any platform, there are areas where it may fall short for some course producers, and a Teachable review that doesn’t mention these is not worth much.
+They include:

 No multi-tenancy option